Keddie murders: Subsequent developments

 According to a 2016 article published by The Sacramento Bee, Martin Smartt had left Keddie and driven to Reno, Nevada, shortly after the murders.
-While there, he sent a letter to his wife Marilyn ruminating on personal struggles in their marriage, which he stated: "I've paid the price of your love & now I've bought it with four people's lives."
-In a 2016 interview, Gamberg stated that the letter was "overlooked" in the initial investigation and was never admitted as evidence.
-He later criticized the quality of the initial investigation, saying: "You could take someone just coming out of the academy, and they'd have done a better job."
+While there, he sent a letter to his wife Marilyn ruminating on personal struggles in their marriage, in which he stated, "I've paid the price of your love & now I've bought it with four people's lives."
+In a 2016 interview, Plumas County special investigator Mike Gamberg stated that the letter was "overlooked" in the initial investigation and was never admitted as evidence.
+He later criticized the quality of the initial investigation, saying, "You could take someone just coming out of the academy, and they'd have done a better job."
 A counselor whom Smartt regularly visited also alleged that he had admitted to the murders of Sue and Tina but claimed, "I didn't have anything to do with [the boys]."
 He allegedly told the counselor that Tina was killed to prevent her from identifying him, as she had "witnessed the whole thing."

 John Boubede, another suspect who was in the same neighboring cabin as Smartt, allegedly had ties to organized crime in Chicago.
 He died in 1988.

-On March 24, 2016, a hammer matching the description of the one Smartt had claimed to have lost was discovered in a local pond and taken into evidence by Plumas County special investigator Mike Gamberg.
-Plumas County sheriff Greg Hagwood, who was 16 years old at the time of the murders and knew the Sharp family, stated: "the location it was found...
+On March 24, 2016, a hammer matching the description of the one Smartt had claimed to have lost was discovered in a local pond and taken into evidence by Gamberg.
+Plumas County sheriff Greg Hagwood, who was 16 years old at the time of the murders and knew the Sharp family, stated that "the location [where] it was found....
 It would have been intentionally put there.
 It would not have been accidentally misplaced."
 Gamberg also stated that at that time, six potential suspects were being examined.

 In April 2018, Gamberg stated that DNA evidence recovered from a piece of tape at the crime scene matched that of a known living suspect.